devassistant/devassistant/docs/developer_documentation/tutorial_creating_assistant.rst

    description: Create a template of simple script that uses argh library
    project_type: [python]

-If you now save the file and run ``da crt python argh -h``, you'll see that your assistant was already recognized by DevAssistant, although it doesn't provide any functionality yet.
+If you now save the file and run ``da create python argh -h``, you'll see that your assistant was already recognized by DevAssistant, although it doesn't provide any functionality yet.
 (Including project type in your Creator assistant is not necessary, but it may bring some benefits - see :ref:`project_types_ref`.